alvarezloaiciga/webchat/README.md

     ```
 * #### styles
   * type: Object
-  * description: Options to customize the look and feel of your webchat client.
+  * description: Options to customize the look and feel of your Web Chat client.
 See [Setting Styles](#setting-styles) for available options
   * default: `{}`
   * example:
     ```javascript